 Defying Gravity: Understanding and Treating Children with Low Tone

 Differing degrees of hypotonia is a common denominator for many children presently referred for Physical and Occupational Therapy.
-In this 2-day course we will explore the neurobiology of postural tone with emphasis on research regarding the vestibular and proprioception systems and the contributions of gravity.
-The search for central stability and motor development for children with low tone will serve as a basis for understanding the challenges that life presents to such a child.
-Discussions will differentiate between the assessment and treatment of children with a diagnosis of hypotonia and those children who have low, functional muscle tone.
-Using a contemporary, dynamic systems-based model of postural control, we will examine how difficulties impact postural stability and independent functional movement.
-The integration of Neuro-Developmental Treatment, sensory processing and Dynamic Core for Kids approaches will be presented within a clinical problem-solving model for assessment and treatment.
-Special topics will include children with mild hemiplegia CP who display underlying functional low muscle tone and altered postural control combined with unilateral spasticity.
-The course feature a combination lectures, handling labs, videos and group discussion.
+In this 2-day course the neurobiology of postural tone will be explored with emphasis on research regarding the vestibular system and the contributions of gravity.
+The search for stability and motor development for children with low tone will serve as a basis for understanding the challenges that life presents to such a child.
+Using a systems frame of reference, we will examine how difficulties impact postural stability and independent functional movement.
+Techniques in Neuro-Developmental Treatment, sensory processing and Dynamic Core for Kids will be presented within a clinical problem-solving model for assessment and treatment.
+We will also focus on strategies and activities for carryover at home and in the classroom.
+The course will feature a combination of lectures, videos, handling labs and group problem solving.